polichtm/MCW-SAP-Hana-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     ![In the Configuration and Monitoring view, on the Overview tab, details display for SAP HANA.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image73.png "SAP HANA Administration Console, Overview tab")

-5. From the Azure portal, verify the s03-db-0 virtual machine is running
+5. From the Azure portal, verify the s03-db-0 virtual machine is running.

     ![the Virtual machines blade displays with the status results for three virtual machines.
 This time, all three are running.](images/Hands-onlabstep-by-step-SAPHANAonAzureimages/media/image74.png "Virtual machines blade")